Skip to content

 Why Someone Would Write an IRC Client

-The speaker mentioned that he later switched to an Archimedes computer [8] Acorn Computers, Archimedes, ARM2, 1987, with an ARM processor, and there was no ready-made IRC [9] Jarkko Oikarinen, Internet Relay Chat, 1988 client, so he wrote one himself.
+The speech mentioned that he later switched to an Archimedes computer [8] Acorn Computers, Archimedes, ARM2, 1987, with an ARM processor, and there was no ready-made IRC [9] Jarkko Oikarinen, Internet Relay Chat, 1988 client, so he wrote one himself.

-This mindset of "I need a tool, there's no ready-made one available, so I'll build one myself" is very common in practical programming learning.
-Because when you really need to "build something," you encounter problems that tutorials won't tell you about: std::getline behaving inconsistently in certain terminals; std::ofstream handling newlines differently on different platforms; using std::string to store Chinese characters, where length() returns the number of bytes, not the number of characters.
-If you're just following a tutorial typing "Hello World," you'll never run into these things.
+This mindset of "I need a tool, but there isn't one, so I'll build one" is very common in programming learning.
+Because when you really need to "build something," you encounter problems tutorials won't tell you about: std::getline behaves inconsistently in certain terminals; std::ofstream handles newlines differently on different platforms; using std::string to store Chinese, length() returns the number of bytes, not characters.
+If you just follow a tutorial to type "Hello World," you will never hit these.
 But when you really want to write "something that works," they all pop up.
-The 15-year-old who wrote the IRC client in the talk was the same way.
-He didn't learn all the network programming knowledge first and then start coding—he thought "I want to get on IRC, but I don't have a client, so I'll write one."
-Knowledge doesn't come from textbooks—it grows from the desire of "I want to do this thing."
+The 15-year-old who wrote the IRC client in the speech was the same.
+He didn't learn all network programming knowledge before starting; he thought "I want to get on IRC, but I don't have a client, so I'll write one."
+Knowledge doesn't come from textbooks; it grows from the desire to "do this thing."

-From "Hand-Writing Everything" to "Leveraging Abstractions"
+From "Hand-Coding Everything" to "Using Abstractions"

 C++ is essentially a language that "lets you choose which level to work at."